American buys ship used in film

 The American Christopher Willson did not care about the precarious state of a German ship from 1955 when he saw the advertisement in the classifieds in 2008: in love with the 89-meter relic, he bought the vessel.
 What he didn’t realize is that rarity was the setting for Sean Connery in his role as James Bond, secret agent 007.

 After purchasing the vessel, Willson began the renovation.
 To CNN American, he claimed to have shelled out $3 million, or R$14.1 million.
-In the meantime, he went on to research the origin of the ship.
+Meanwhile, he went on to research the origin of the ship.

 That’s when he discovered that the original name of the vessel was Wappen von Hambur, a ship built by the Blohm and Voss shipyard that became part of the first cruise line in the Beyond after the Second World War.